phetw/tagver/README.md

 ### --branch option

 Remote branch used to compare local changes against.
 Cannot tag unless remote and local repositories are in sync.
 Defaults to the default remote branch, usually master.

+### ---include-prerelease option

+Include prerelease versions, when getting tags.
+This automatically gets set to true when bumping pre versions.